Having Trouble With Your Ignition Interlock? Check These First.

 If you have aftermarket accessories in your vehicle, it’s a good idea to check the wiring or have the installer who did the work check to make sure all wires are connected properly.

-Of course, if your LifeSafer interlock is having problems, just call our toll-free number and we’ll have an expert technician fix or replace the unit.
+Of course, if your LifeSafer interlock is having problems, just call our toll-free number and we’ll troubleshoot, fix or replace the unit.
 We’re not just here to install interlocks – we’re here to keep you on the road.